digital-wolf-farm/hornbeam-db/README.md

 * uses module `fs/promises` which have to be injected.

 ## Demo app
 Simple Express app using HornbeamDB.
-Install dependencies, run server and paly with eg. Postman.
+Install dependencies, run server with `npm run dev` and play with eg. Postman.

 ## Tests
 Performance tests to check if code is efficient.
 Unit tests to check if code trustworthy.